Arkansas Highway 28

-Highway 28 (AR 28, Ark.
-28, and Hwy.
-28) is designation for three east–west state highways in Western Arkansas.
-Two segments together running from the Oklahoma state line to Ola (with a gap along US Highway 71 around Waldron) have been established since the original 1926 Arkansas state highway numbering, with the third segment designated in 1963.
-All three highways are rural, two-lane roads with relatively low traffic serving a sparsely populated and forested part of Arkansas.
+Arkansas Highway 28 (AR 28) is a designation for four state highways in west Arkansas.
+One segment of 20.45 mi runs from the Oklahoma state line east to U.S. Route 71 (US 71) north of Waldron.
+A second segment of 43.78 mi runs from US 71 at Needmore east to Highway 27 at Rover.
+A third segment of 10.67 mi runs from Highway 27 north of Rover east to Highway 10 in Ola.
+A fourth segment of 9.00 mi runs from Highway 154 at Mt.
+George east to Highway 7 in Dardanelle.
+All four highways are rural, two-lane roads with relatively low traffic serving a sparsely populated and forested part of Arkansas.
 The highways are maintained by the Arkansas Department of Transportation (ARDOT).

 Route description

-No segment of Highway 28 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.